kwabenasapong/openpldoc/manual/source/dualmonitors.rst

 .. image:: pics/gnome3displays.png

-By clicking on each of the display listed you can change the mode, resolution andorientation of the displays.
+By clicking on each of the displays listed you can change the mode, resolution and orientation of the displays.

 .. image:: pics/gnome3displaysettings.png